![]() | ||||||||||||||||||||||||

 4) number of gallons purchased and price per gallon;

 6) receipt of payment.
 (Only paid purchase documentation is acceptable in connection with claims for refund.)
-Refunds will only be issued when payment of tax is exactly correlated to the purchase documentation for which the claim is being filed.
+Refunds will only be issued when payment of tax is exactly correlated to the purchase documentation for which the claim is being filed; and

-d) Where the claimant has lost purchase documentation through inadvertence or an act of God, the Department will permit the claimant to submit an affidavit in lieu of such purchase documentation in support of the claim, if the affidavit contains the same information which the purchase documentation was required to contain, plus a statement of facts explaining the loss of the purchase documentation and justifying the substitution of an affidavit for the purchase documentation.
+d) When the claimant has lost purchase documentation through inadvertence or an act of God, the Department will permit the claimant to submit an affidavit in lieu of purchase documentation in support of the claim, if the affidavit contains the same information that the purchase documentation was required to contain, plus a statement of facts explaining the loss of the purchase documentation and justifying the substitution of an affidavit for the purchase documentation.

-f) Claims accompanied by purchase documentation which demonstrate evidence of change of name, date or gallonage or other evidence of fraud, or which is illegible, will be disallowed in their entirety.
+f) Claims accompanied by purchase documentation that demonstrates evidence of change of name, date or gallonage or other evidence of fraud, or that is illegible, will be disallowed in their entirety.

 h) Claims for refunds for the motor fuel tax imposed by Section 2 of the Law approved by the Department shall be paid within 90 days after receipt of a complete and correct application for such a refund.
-If refunds are paid after the expiration of the 90 day period, the Department shall also pay from the Motor Fuel Tax Fund to the taxpayer interest at the rate and in the manner set by the Uniform Penalty and Interest Act [35 ILCS 505/15.1].
+If refunds are paid after the expiration of the 90 day period, the Department shall also pay from the Motor Fuel Tax Fund to the taxpayer interest at the rate and in the manner set by the Uniform Penalty and Interest Act [35 ILCS 753].
+(Section 15.1 of the Law) Refunds paid after the expiration of the 90 day period shall bear interest from the date that a properly completed claim for refund was filed with the Department.

-i) The Department will approve claims for refund only when such claims are based upon a showing that such motor fuel was used for a nontaxable purpose, and that the part for which refund is claimed can, as a practical matter, be calculated and itemized.
-When such claims are estimated or calculated, they must be supported by verifiable documentation retained in the claimant's books and records.
+i) The Department will approve claims for refund only when the claims are based upon a showing that the motor fuel was used for a nontaxable purpose, and that the part for which refund is claimed can, as a practical matter, be calculated and itemized.
+When the claims are estimated or calculated, they must be supported by verifiable documentation retained in the claimant's books and records.
 Only claims that can be supported by proof of the amount of motor fuel not used for a taxable purpose will be approved.

 1) Undyed diesel fuel used: in a manufacturing process, as defined in Section 2-45 of the Retailers' Occupation Tax Act, wherein the undyed diesel fuel becomes a component part of a product or byproduct, other than fuel or motor fuel, when the use of dyed diesel fuel in that manufacturing process results in a product that is unsuitable for its intended use; or for testing machinery and equipment in a manufacturing process, as defined in Section 2-45 of the Retailers' Occupation Tax Act, wherein the testing takes place on private property.